 If you have been injured, you may be eligible to obtain financial compensation for medical costs, rehabilitation costs, loss of wages, diminished earning capacity, and pain and suffering.
 If a family member has been killed, you may be able to recover compensation for medical and funerary costs in addition to a loss of income, including future income.

 Catastrophic injury cases are complex and require an exhaustive understanding of the law in order to procure the best possible resolution.
-At the Bartow and Lakeland offices of Moody Law, serving Polk County and Central Florida, a spinal cord and brain injury lawyer with the experience and knowledge needed to help maximize your case results can offer sound legal counsel.
+At the Bartow and Lakeland offices of Moody Law, serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, a spinal cord and brain injury lawyer with the experience and knowledge needed to help maximize your case results can offer sound legal counsel.
 To schedule a free consultation, contact our firm today.